 Welcome to the College of The Ozarks Psychology Department!
 The focus of our department is to prepare students to evaluate psychology concepts from a biblically-informed Christian Worldview, to be intelligent consumers of research, and to possess pre-professional knowledge and skills.
 A balanced curriculum brings together the theoretical and practical dimensions of psychology through experiential psychology courses and opportunities for community-based internships.

 Major in Psychology

 Bachelor of Arts, Bachelor of Science

-The Psychology department has both Bachelor of Science and Bachelor of Arts programs available.
-In addition, a psychology minor is an option that complements numerous career fields.
-A list of required courses for the psychology majors or minor is available by visiting the College Catalog.
+s.
+Additionally, a psychology minor is an option that complements numerous career fields.
+A list of required courses for psychology majors or and minors is available by visiting the College Catalog.

 Objectives of the Psychology Program

-- Demonstrate a practical working knowledge of the science and profession of psychology,
+- demonstrate practical working knowledge of the science and theoretical applications of psychology (Academic)

-- Obtain a foundation in psychology sufficient for further professional training or graduate work in such fields as counseling, clinical psychology, public safety, social services, or school counseling.
+- obtain a foundation in psychology sufficient for further professional training or graduate work in such fields as counseling, clinical psychology, public safety, social services, or school counseling (Vocational)

 What can I do with a degree in psychology?

 To learn more about your employment and education options, explore the following links.